samuelololol/BuildbotDocker/README.markdown

 build and records the test result on master portal.

 ># Basic CI deployment:
->Prepared docker-composed.yml script will deploy a very simple CI environment.
+>Using prepared docker-composed.yml script to deploy a very simple CI environment.

 ![basic deployment][1]